Great Customer Service Tips for Yoga Student Loyalty

 • Treat your employees and teachers well – your customers will notice.
 There’s nothing so distasteful from a customer’s perspective as unpleasant employers.

-Do not do anything that compromises delivery of your fundamental benefits.
+Do not do anything that compromises the delivery of your fundamental benefits.

 There is no substitute for classy, convenient, and outstanding customer service.
 These features add up to keep your yoga students coming back as long as you deliver your primary benefit.